 Quantum error correction (QEC)~\cite{Shor1995PRA,Steane:96a,Gottesman1996PRA,Calderbank1996} is fundamental to the realization of fault-tolerant quantum computation~\cite{DiVincenzo:96,Aharonov:96,Gottesman:97a,Knill:98}, ensuring the preservation of quantum information undergoing error processes during computation and storage~\cite{LidarBrun2013QEC,Campbell:2017aa}.
-Numerous successful experimental demonstrations of QEC across various platforms have been reported over the years~\cite{PhysRevLett.81.2152,chiaverini_realization_2004,Pittman:05b,Takita2017,Harper:2019aa}, with the scale and pace accelerating recently towards genuine fault tolerance~\cite{Linke:aa,Krinner2022Nature,GoogleAI2023QEC,Bluvstein2023Nature,GoogleAI2023QEC,ButtPRX2024,GoogleAI2024arxiv,reichardt2024demonstrationquantumcomputationerror,GoogleAI2024arxivColorCode,GoogleAI2024arxivDynamicSurfaceCode}.
+Numerous successful experimental demonstrations of QEC across various platforms have been reported over the years~\cite{PhysRevLett.81.2152,chiaverini_realization_2004,Pittman:05b,Takita2017,Harper:2019aa}, with the scale and pace accelerating recently towards genuine fault tolerance~\cite{Linke:aa, Krinner2022Nature,GoogleAI2023QEC,Bluvstein2023Nature, ButtPRX2024,GoogleAI2024Nature,reichardt2024demonstrationquantumcomputationerror, GoogleAI2024NatureColorCode, GoogleAI2024arxivDynamicSurfaceCode}.

-Fault-tolerant quantum computing will require the stability of logical qubits over the potentially hours-long timescales of quantum algorithms solving utility-scale problems~\cite{Reiher:2017aa,Gidney2021Quantum,AWS2023arxiv}.
-Above threshold, over such timescales low-weight physical errors may transform into logical errors of weight higher than any deployed fixed-distance QEC code can handle.
-This can become a concern even below threshold since long-range spatial and temporal correlations may develop that violate the assumptions underlying fault tolerance theory~\cite{PhysRevA.73.052311,preskill:12,Clader:2021aa,sriram2024nonuniformnoiseratesgriffiths,kam2024detrimentalnonmarkovianerrorssurface}.
+Fault-tolerant quantum computing will require the stability of logical qubits on the long timescales of quantum algorithms that solve utility-scale problems~\cite{Reiher:2017aa,Gidney2021Quantum,AWS2023arxiv}.
+Above threshold, on such timescales, low-weight physical errors may transform into logical errors, i.e., errors of weight higher than a deployed fixed-distance QEC code can handle.
+This can become a concern even below threshold, as long-range spatial and temporal correlations may develop that violate the assumptions underlying fault tolerance theory~\cite{PhysRevA.73.052311,preskill:12,Clader:2021aa,sriram2024nonuniformnoiseratesgriffiths,kam2024detrimentalnonmarkovianerrorssurface}.

 Conventionally, suppressing higher-weight errors requires increasing the QEC code distance, e.g., by means of code concatenation~\cite{Knill:96a,Aliferis:05}, or increasingly larger codes such as is done with surface codes~\cite{Dennis:02,Fowler:2012ys}, color codes~\cite{Bombin:2006aa}, or quantum low-density parity-check codes~\cite{Breuckmann:2021aa}.
 Although effective, these strategies result in significant overhead, substantially increasing the number of physical qubits required and the time required to decode and correct errors.